mrmike1/postgres_replication/README.md

 setup your /etc/ansible/hosts file with postgres slaves in the group pslaves and master in group pmasters postgres:children  pslaves pmasters

+playbook now checks if a slave added is new and only performs actions on the new slave not on existing slaves.

 [pmasters]